Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: A TVP regression for forecasting inflation

 Following much of the literature \citep{Taylor1982stochvol, bkk, kg2014, kastner2014ancillarity, stock2016core, chan2017stochastic, huber2020} we assume that the TVPs and the error variances evolve according to independent stochastic processes:

 with $\mu_h$ denoting the conditional mean of the log-volatility, $\rho_h$ its persistence parameter and $\vartheta_h^2$ the error variance of $\log \sigma_{t+h}^2$.
-The matrix $\bm V$ is a $M \times M$-dimensional variance-covariance matrix with $\bm V = \text{diag}(v_1^2, \dots, v_M^2)$ and $v_j^2$ being the process innovation variance that determines the amount of time-variation in $\bm \beta_{t+h}$.
+The matrix $\bm V$ is an $M \times M$-dimensional variance-covariance matrix with $\bm V = \text{diag}(v_1^2, \dots, v_M^2)$ and $v_j^2$ being the process innovation variance that determines the amount of time-variation in $\bm \beta_{t+h}$.
 This setup implies that the TVPs are assumed to follow a random walk process while the log-volatilities evolve according to an AR(1) process.

-The model described by Eq. \ref{eq: TVP_regression} and Eq. \ref{eq: state} is a flexible state space model that encompasses a wide range of models commonly used for forecasting inflation.
-For instance, if we set $\bm V = \bm 0_M$ and $\vartheta^2=0$, we obtain a constant parameter model.
+The model described by Eq. (\ref{eq: TVP_regression}) and Eq. (\ref{eq: state}) is a flexible state space model that encompasses a wide range of models commonly used for forecasting inflation.
+For instance, if we set $\bm V = \bm 0_M$ and $\vartheta^2=0$, we obtain a constant parameter model with homoscedastic errors.
+If $\bm V$ is instead a full $M \times M$ matrix but of reduced-rank, we obtain the model proposed in \cite{chan2020reducing}.
 If $\bm d_t$ includes the lags of inflation and (lagged) PCs, we obtain a model closely related to the one used in \cite{stock2002macroeconomic}.
-If we set $d_t =1$ and allow for TVPs, we obtain a model very closely related to the unobserved components stochastic volatility (UC-SV) successfully adopted in \cite{stock1999forecasting}.
+If we set $d_t =1$ and allow for TVPs, we obtain a specification similar to the unobserved components stochastic volatility model successfully adopted in \cite{stock1999forecasting}.
 A plethora of other models can be identified by appropriately choosing $\bm d_t$, $\bm V$ and $\vartheta^2$.
 This flexibility, however, calls for model selection.
 We select appropriate submodels by using Bayesian methods for estimation and forecasting.
-These techniques are further discussed in Appendix \ref{sec:App B} and allow for data-based shrinkage towards simpler nested alternatives.
+These techniques are further discussed in Section \ref{sec:App B} of the Online Appendix and allow for data-based shrinkage towards simpler nested alternatives.

-\section{Forecasting US Inflation}
+\section{Forecasting US inflation}

-\subsection{Data Overview, Design of the Forecasting Exercise and Competitors}
+\subsection{Data overview, design of the forecasting exercise and competitors}